1854 Tōkai earthquake: Background

-The southern coast of Honshu runs parallel to the Nankai Trough, which marks the subduction of the Philippine Sea Plate beneath the Eurasian Plate.
+The southern coast of Honshu runs parallel to the Nankai Trough, which marks the subduction of the Philippine Sea plate beneath the Eurasian plate.
 Movement on this convergent plate boundary leads to many earthquakes, some of them of megathrust type.
 The Nankai megathrust has five distinct segments (A-E) that can rupture independently, the segments have ruptured either singly or together repeatedly over the last 1300 years.
 Megathrust earthquakes on this structure tend to occur in pairs, with a relatively short time gap between them.
 In addition to the two events in 1854, there were similar earthquakes in 1944 and 1946.
 In each case the northeastern segment ruptured before the southwestern segment.

 Damage

 Much of central Japan experienced seismic intensities of 5 (on the JMA scale).
 Damage from this earthquake was particularly severe in the coastal areas of Shizuoka Prefecture from Numazu to Tenryū River, with many houses being damaged or destroyed.

 On the east side of the Izu Peninsula, Shimoda was hit by the tsunami one hour after the earthquake.
 A series of nine waves struck the city, destroying 840 houses and claiming 122 lives.
-Diana, the flagship of a visiting Russian admiral, Putyatin, in Japan to negotiate what would become the Treaty of Shimoda, was spun round 42 times on its moorings and was so badly damaged that it sank in a later storm.
+Diana, the flagship of the visiting Russian admiral, Yevfimy Putyatin, in Japan to negotiate what would become the Treaty of Shimoda, was spun round 42 times on its moorings and was so badly damaged that it sank in a later storm.

 At Suruga Bay, on the west side of the Izu Peninsula, the village of Iruma was destroyed and a 10 m high sand dome was deposited, on which the village was later reconstructed.